How to Write a Good Project Scope Statement

 Maybe you don’t know what a scope is, and that’s okay.
 In fact, not all organizations require scopes for projects, so crafting project scope documents might not be a common practice for you.

-But if you’re interested in setting project expectations and keeping your projects on a manageable and trackable timeline, a scope can help!
+But if you’re interested in setting project expectations and keeping your projects on a manageable and trackable timeline, a scope statement can help!

-What is a project scope document?
+What is a project scope statement?

 A well-crafted scope document can save you from major headaches by defining the following project elements: